 We should remember that a counterfeit of anything (such as counterfeit money) is designed to be nearly indistinguishable from the original.
-As a result, this popular spiritual counterfeit known as Galatian religion looks and sounds ‘Biblical’ ... and deceives a majority of church leaders and their followers into believing that it’s authentic Christianity.
+As a result, this popular spiritual counterfeit known as Galatian religion looks and sounds ‘Biblical’ ... and tricks a majority of church leaders and their followers into believing that its authentic Christianity.
 This spiritual counterfeit has plagued the church since the first century – so it’s not a new doctrine.
 Mainline denominations, on both the Protestant and Roman Catholic sides of the isle, have based their foundational doctrines on its teachings.
 Galatian religion, which also masquerades as 'Biblical Christianity and Biblical Theology', perverts Christ's salvation and leads many Christians astray in their faith without their knowledge (Galatians 1:6-8).

 According to C.I.
 Scofield - the

 embrace Galatian religion, rather